-- Legal assistance programs may engage in and support client impact work, including but not limited to class action suits where a large group of older adults are affected by a legal inequity.
-For client impact work, programs are encouraged to utilize technical assistance resources such as the Michigan Poverty Law Program (MPLP). - 2.
-Each legal assistance program shall demonstrate coordination with local long-term care advocacy programs, aging services programs, Aging and Disability Resource Centers (ADRCs), elder abuse prevention programs and service planning efforts operating within the project area. - When a legal assistance program identifies issues affecting clients that may be remedied by legislative action, such issues shall be brought to the attention of the AAA, ACLS Bureau, MPLP and other programs offering technical assistance to legal providers. - 4.
-Each legal assistance program shall provide assurance that it operates in compliance with the OAA, as set forth in 45 CFR Section 1321.71. - 5.
+- 5. Each legal assistance program shall demonstrate coordination with local long-term care advocacy programs, aging services programs, Aging and Disability Resource Centers (ADRCs), elder abuse prevention programs and service planning efforts operating within the project area. - 6.
+When a legal assistance program identifies issues affecting clients that may be remedied by legislative action, such issues shall be brought to the attention of the AAA, ACLS Bureau, MPLP and other programs offering technical assistance to legal providers. - 7.
+Each legal assistance program shall provide assurance that it operates in compliance with the OAA, as set forth in 45 CFR Section 1321.71. - 8.
 As part of an integrated legal services delivery system, each legal assistance program that is not part of a Legal Services Corporation (LSC) project grantee shall have a system to coordinate its services with the existing LSC projects in the planning and service area in order to concentrate the use of funds provided under this definition to individuals with the greatest social and economic need.
 Each program shall also coordinate with the Legal Hotline for Michigan Seniors (LHMS) and the Counsel and Advocacy Law Line (CALL).
-Where feasible, each program should also coordinate with other low-cost legal service delivery mechanisms, the private bar, law schools, and community programs in the service area to develop the targeting and program priority plan. - 4.
-Each program shall make reasonable efforts to maintain existing levels of legal assistance for older individuals being furnished with funds from sources other than Title III Part B of the OAA. - 5.
+Where feasible, each program should also coordinate with other low-cost legal service delivery mechanisms, the private bar, law schools, and community programs in the service area to develop the targeting and program priority plan. - 9.
+Each program shall make reasonable efforts to maintain existing levels of legal assistance for older individuals being furnished with funds from sources other than Title III Part B of the OAA. - 10.
 A legal assistance program may not be required to reveal any information that is protected by attorney/client privilege.
-Each program shall make available non- privileged, non-confidential, and unprotected information which will enable the AAA to perform monitoring of the provider's performance, under contract, with regard to these operating standards. - 6.
-Each legal assistance program should participate in statewide and local legal service planning groups including MPLP's Elder Law Task Force.
+Each program shall make available non- privileged, non-confidential, and unprotected information which will enable the AAA to perform monitoring of the provider's performance, under contract, with regard to these operating standards. - 11.Each legal assistance program should participate in statewide and local legal service planning groups including MPLP's Elder Law Task Force.
 Each legal assistance program is expected to participate in at least two Task Force meetings per year.
-Participation by conference call/webinar is acceptable. - 7.
-Each legal assistance program should participate in elder law training and technical assistance activities. - 8.
-Each legal assistance program shall report program data through the Legal Services Information System (LSI) application of the ACLS Bureau's Aging Information System (AIS).
+Participation by conference call/webinar is acceptable. - 12.Each legal assistance program should participate in elder law training and technical assistance activities. - 13.Each legal assistance program shall report program data through the Legal Services Information System (LSI) application of the ACLS Bureau's Aging Information System (AIS).
 Legal assistance programs will submit/post data in the LSI quarterly.
 Data shall be submitted no later than 30 days after the end of the quarter.
 AAAs will utilize the LSI to retrieve needed legal services program data and will consult with the ACLS Bureau prior to requiring additional reports or data from the legal program.
 The requirement for legal assistance programs to report data through the LSI shall be included in AAA/legal assistance program contracts.